[ Updated 25 November 2017 with deletion of Lajes and Ponta Delgada ]

-Published data were used to analyse the long-term annual temperature trends at eight locations located in the Atlantic Ocean.
+Published data were used to analyse the long-term annual temperature trends at six locations located in the Atlantic Ocean.

 The data used were all from the website of KNMI (the Royal Netherlands Meteorological Institute).
 Only raw data were used (ie as originally recorded, without any adjustments).
 Data were only used from stations located in rural areas or in small towns so as to avoid the possible influence of urbanisation on the temperatures.